Save 40% On The Forks Meal Planner Annual Plan Get It Now

 DOES A PLANT-BASED DIET MAKE A DIFFERENCE IF YOU ALREADY HAVE CANCER?

 Studies have found that eating a low-fat diet rich in vegetables and whole grains can help improve survival rates for cancer patients.
-In a study of 1,575 people with nonmetastatic colorectal cancer, for every 5 grams of increased daily fiber consumption, there was an 18 percent lower risk of death from colorectal cancer.
+In a study of 1,575 people with nonmetastatic colorectal cancer, for every 5 grams of increased daily fiber consumption, there was an 18% lower risk of death from colorectal cancer.
 (Plant foods are the only source of fiber; animal products contain no fiber.)
 In a study looking at diet and breast cancer mortality, women who increased their intake of fruits, vegetables, and whole grains lived longer.

 One area of ongoing research is whether certain plant foods can suppress angiogenesis—the process by which our bodies create new blood vessels, which cancer cells can use to grow and spread.